 The West Place Animal Sanctuary collaborates with and/or accepts animals from the following organizations:

-The West Place volunteer and paid animal care assistants are trained and experienced and provide care for anywhere from 40 to 70 animals.
+The West Place volunteer and paid animal care assistants are trained and experienced and provide care for over 100 animals each year.

 We are deeply grateful for your support as it helps us spread our message of compassion and justice for animals.
 Your donation is tax-deductible and goes directly to the care and feeding of the animals.